ANALYSIS-Europe's summer of discontent reveals travel sector labour crisis | Business

 Airlines such as low-cost giant easyJet are canceling hundreds of summer flights and new strikes are brewing in Belgium, Spain, France, and Scandinavia.
 On Monday the British carrier said it was cut even more services in the busy summer period to help manage problems including ground staff shortages and flight caps at London Gatwick and Amsterdam.

-As industry leaders head to a summit in Qatar this week, a major theme will be who bears responsibility for the chaos between airlines, airports, and governments.
+As industry leaders hold their annual summit in Qatar this week, a major theme will be who bears responsibility for the chaos between airlines, airports, and governments.
 "There is a lot of mud-slinging, but every side is at fault in not coping with the resurgence of demand," said James Halstead, managing partner at consultancy Aviation Strategy.

-The aviation industry says it has lost 2.3 million jobs globally during the pandemic, with ground handling and security hardest hit, according to the Air Transport Action Group, which represents the industry.
+Aviation lost 2.3 million jobs globally during the pandemic, with ground handling and security hardest hit, according to industry lobby group the Air Transport Action Group.
 Many workers are slow to return, lured by the 'gig' economy or opting to retire early.

 "They have alternatives now and can switch jobs," said senior ING economist Rico Luman.
 While he expects travel pressure will ease after the summer, he says shortages may persist as older workers stay away and, critically, fewer younger workers are willing to replace them.